kurttheviking/bluecache/README.md

 **set(key, value || Promise(value))**

-Update the cache `key` to value `value` directly or pass a promise for a future `value`; updates the "recently-used"-ness of the key.
-Returns a promise that resolves to the set value.
+Update the cache `key` to value `value` directly or pass a promise for a future `value`; updates the "recently-used"-ness of the key; returns a promise that resolves to the set value.

 ```
 var promisedValue = new Promise(function (resolve, reject) {